 What Should I Do?

-if you have received a letter from the Royal Commission, you should contact a lawyer immediately and discuss the practicalities of giving evidence and how this may impact you.
+if you have received a summons to a Royal Commission, you should contact a lawyer immediately and discuss the practicalities of giving evidence and how this may impact you.

 It is very important that you have a discussion with a solicitor before speaking with anyone else, a lawyer will help you determine the best way to express your version of events clearly.
 Having a lawyer present with you at the Royal Commission will ensure you have practical assistance and advice.

-There is no limit to the amount of times you may be brought before a Royal Commission.
+There is no limit to the amount of times you may receive a summons to a Royal Commission to appear at a hearing.
 Often the first appearance will connect a person to an untruth by asking questions about an event or occasion.
 Their account will not be challenged and they will be sent away, only to be brought back at a different time and confronted by the lies.
 It is an offence to lie or be in contempt of the Commission and the penalties are often more severe than a person would face if they had answered all questions truthfully from the start.

 If further evidence challenges the person’s account or a new witness comes forward, then that person may be called upon to appear before the Commission again.